raster/mfo-static-website/_exhibits/project-fdl.md

 ---
-name: "Project FDL"
+title: "Project FDL"
 slug: project-fdl
 id: 40468
 status: 2
 url: https://www.projectfdl.com
-excerpt: "Project FDL is a small company based out of Alpharetta GA that makes 3d printed foam dart launchers.
+description: "Project FDL is a small company based out of Alpharetta GA that makes 3d printed foam dart launchers.
 Our designs are open sourced and a great hobby project to really allow the amazing art of 3d printing shine though.
 Come check out our blasters and even try one out in person! "
-description: "Project FDL is a small company based out of Alpharetta GA that makes 3d printed foam dart launchers.
+description-long: "Project FDL is a small company based out of Alpharetta GA that makes 3d printed foam dart launchers.
 Our designs are open sourced and a great hobby project to really allow the amazing art of 3d printing shine though.
 Come check out our blasters and even try one out in person! "
 location: Unassigned
+image:
 image-primary:
   thumbnail:
   medium: